Name and location of repository

-The Internal Records includes advertisments of McCain performances, contracts with performers, correspondence between McCain and the performers, financial reports on cost of events, grants written to help pay for various events, and press kits made available to newspapers, television and radio stations to advertise events.
+The Internal Records includes advertisements of McCain performances, contracts with performers, correspondence between McCain and the performers, financial reports on the cost of events, grants that were written to help pay for various events, and press kits made available to newspapers, television, and radio stations to advertise events.
 There are also 105 3.5" floppy disks and 62 5.25" floppy disks with internal documents.
 The 3.5" floppy disks include material such as advertisements, brochures, database files, events, and Friends of McCain mailing list.
-The 5.25" floppy disks include material such as advertisements, brochures, budgets, calendar events, fonts, lighting information, mailing lists, newsletters, photographs, post cards, posters, press releases, programs, sponsors information, surveys, system disks, and workshop information.
-There are two boxes that are oversized that houses advertisement mock-ups of performances and events.
+The 5.25" floppy disks include material such as advertisements, brochures, budgets, calendar events, fonts, lighting information, mailing lists, newsletters, photographs, postcards, posters, press releases, programs, sponsors information, surveys, system disks, and workshop information.
+There are two boxes that are oversized that house advertisement mock-ups of performances and events.

-Photograph and Slides includes of some of the artists participating in the McCain Performance Series and the Other McCain Performance and Events Series.
-Box 59 houses oversize photographs that includes photographs of McCain Auditorium and the Philharmonic of China.
+Photographs and Slides include some of the artists participating in the McCain Performance Series and the Other McCain Performance and Events Series.
+Box 59 houses oversize photographs that include photographs of McCain Auditorium and the Philharmonic of China.

-Other McCain Performance and Events includes Kansas State University (KSU) organizations such as KSU Bands, KSU Chamber Music Series, Department of Music, Theater, and Dance, K-State Orchestra, K-State Players, K-State Singers, Men and Women's Glee Clubs, and Spring Dance.
+Other McCain Performances and Events include Kansas State University (KSU) organizations such as KSU Bands, KSU Chamber Music Series, Department of Music, Theater, and Dance, K-State Orchestra, K-State Players, K-State Singers, Men and Women's Glee Clubs, and Spring Dance.

 The Blueprints of McCain Auditorium are of when the auditorium was first being built.
 These blueprints are of the lighting systems throughout the auditorium.